nselter/Chess.java/README.md

 # Chess Game Project

 A simple implementation of a chess game in Java.
 This project allows players to play chess on the command line.
+For this project, I am trying to focus on keeping it Object-Orientated and have every method confined in it's self.
+Let me know if you have any suggestions or questions!

 ## Features